ziazek/1-800-the-quiz/README.markdown

 ## Review

+The initial solution hit many obstacles with overwriting existing variables.
+It is very important to clone/duplicate the variables correctly, otherwise the errors can be very hard to trace.
+I used Struct in the initial solution and was befuddled by Ruby's [shallow-copy](http://stackoverflow.com/a/4206248/575388) behaviour.

 **Initial enhancement:**
 - Make the dictionary set as small as possible on each loop by removing words that are too long and those that start with the wrong letter